How to Install a Tile Floor

-Cutting tiles so they fit into the space left along the wall starts with measuring.
+Measure and cut the tiles to fit the space left along the wall.

-- Place the two tiles upright against the wall.
-This will leave an expansion gap between the tiles and the wall that will allow the floor to expand without causing cracks.
+- Leave an expansion gap between the tiles and the wall as recommended by the tile manufacturer.
+This will allow the floor and grout to expand without causing cracks.
 It will also account for the space needed for the grout line.

-- Lay out, mark and cut small groups of tile at a time and leave them in the space where they will be installed.
+- Lay out, mark and cut small groups of tiles at a time and leave them in the space where they will be installed.

-Tip: Install cut tiles in small groups to avoid mixing too much mortar and risking drying it out before you can use it all.
+- Install cut tiles in small groups to avoid mixing too much mortar and risking it drying out before you can use it all.

 - To cut a curve, mark the cutting line, then cut away bits of tile with tile nippers.
 Smooth the cut edge with an abrasive stone.

-Tip: When tiling with natural stone such as porcelain floor tile, always use a wet saw to prevent it from breaking or chipping.
+- When tiling with natural stone or porcelain floor tile, always cut with a wet saw to prevent breaking or chipping.